Shefali-Jennifer21/FSWD_A2/README.md

 Choosing Student allows you to register, log in, manage subjects, and update your password.

-# How to run the project
+# How to run the project (CLI Version)

+The GUI offers a more user-friendly version of the student functions.

+**1.Make sure you have all the required GUI files in the same directory:**

+GUI_main_app.py

+GUI_login_view.py

+GUI_view_subjects_view.py

+GUI_manage_subjects_view.py

+As well as supporting files like student.py, subject.py, database.py, and students.json.

+**2.Open your terminal and run:**

+python GUI_main_app.py

+**3.This will launch the GUI-based system**

+Students can log in, view enrolled subjects, and manage their enrolments visually.

 # Group Members